-How will you protect Webb from the violent forces involved in the Ariane rocket launch?
-I have read that beryllium is relatively brittle.
+How did you protect Webb from the violent forces involved in the Ariane rocket launch?
+Isn't beryllium brittle?

-Webb is not protected from the violent forces experienced during launch, so we have to build the telescope to survive launch.
+Webb was not protected from the violent forces experienced during launch, so we built the telescope to survive launch.
 This is a key element of the design work that goes into building the telescope.
-We have already constructed an engineering test mirror and demonstrated it can survive launch with no measurable degradations.
-Individual elements of the telescope are shaken with simulated launch forces to ensure that they can survive launch.
-After putting together the integrated telescope package, we will subject that to vibration testing as well.
+We built an engineering test mirror and demonstrated it can survive launch with no measurable degradations.
+Individual elements of the telescope were shaken with simulated launch forces to ensure that they can survive launch.
+Read more about the environmental testing of Webb.

 In regards to the beryllium primary mirror, the issue of launch forces was a consideration during selection of the material.
 The main concern with beryllium mirrors is that they might change their shape very slightly during launch and so we conducted a technology demonstration (involving a beryllium mirror shake test) to show that the mirror will not experience any change in shape during launch.
 The Webb mirror is made from a top grade of beryllium with extensive heritage in space systems.